Here we cite DVDFab DVD Copy -- Main Movie mode as an example.

 1. Explanation on functionality

 1.1 Source: Where the original materials that you are going to process will be loaded.
-The button will load an existing DVD movie folder from local HDD, while button loads ISO image file; If your source is the DVD disc, just insert it into your optical drive;
+The button will load an existing DVD movie folder and ISO image file; If your source is the DVD disc, just insert it into your optical drive, DVDFab will automatically detect and load it as source;

 1.2 Target: Where the outcome will go to.
 Click to choose one path from local HDD to save the resulting DVD movie folder, while click to select a place to create ISO image file; If you want to burn the original to blank media, just insert the blank media into your optical drive when the source disc is ejected.

-1.3 Title Selection: Dot the title you want to copy, usually the main title.
+1.3 Title Selection: The title you want to copy, usually the main title.

 1.4 Chapter settings: A feature aims at catering the potential needs of copying just a part of the original movie, based on chapters.